Astor63/TPS-Mods/Work In Progress/Custom Gears/Weapons/Shotgun/Stiker Fandir Edition/ReadMe.md

 ### Where to find it?

-The *Striker* is otained randomly from any suitable loot source but has an increased chance to drop from *Red Belly* in *Crisis Scar*.
+The *Striker* can be obtained randomly from any suitable loot source but has an increased chance to drop from *Red Belly* in *Crisis Scar*.

 ### Changelog:
 - v1.0.0, November 25, 2018